-Hannah Arendt is a philosopher who is very well known in continental philosophical circles.
-She remains fairly unfairly unknown outside of continental philosophy circles.
+Hannah Arendt is very well known in continental philosophical circles.
+She remains unfairly unknown outside of continental philosophy circles.

-Arendt is of course most famous for her book Eichmann in Jerusalem, A Report on the Banality of Evil.
+Arendt is best known for her book Eichmann in Jerusalem, A Report on the Banality of Evil.
 That book was her report of the trial of Nazi war criminal Adolf Eichmann, and that phrase that she develops there.
 The banality of evil has somewhat become a part of human consciousness.

 Arendt’s philosophical views that she expressed in that book, though, were formed much earlier.
 Arendt was a student and apparently lover of Martin Heidegger, and she also studied under philosopher Karl Jaspers.